 - Directionality in cross-categorial derivations.
 With Itamar Kastner.
 Glossa 2022/7, DOI: https://doi.org/10.16995/glossa.8710.

 Workshop “Deadjectival verb formation in Indo-European: Historical and theoretical perspectives”

-This international workshop, co-organized with Viktoria Reiter (University of Vienna), examines the morphology and semantics of deadjectival (especially “Caland-associated” verbs in Indo-European) from a comparative and theoretical perspective in order to gain a better understanding of the diachrony, semantics and derivational basis (bases?) of “deadjectivals”.
-The workshop will take place in Vienna from March 10-11, 2023.
+This international workshop, which took place in Vienna from March 10-11, 2023, was co-organized with Viktoria Reiter (University of Vienna) and examined the morphology and semantics of deadjectival (especially “Caland-associated” verbs in Indo-European) from a comparative and theoretical perspective in order to gain a better understanding of the diachrony, semantics and derivational basis (bases?) of “deadjectivals”.
+A dedicated proceedings volume is in the works.